About the Visual Communication Program

 Why should you choose SAU’s visual communication program?

 The study of communication at Spring Arbor University is a hands-on experience, with a foundation in classical and Christian perspectives.
 All students complete a core sequence that promotes a thoughtful and ethical understanding of communication principles and best practices.

 Throughout the program, you will apply these principles.
 We offer extracurricular opportunities in writing, acting, broadcasting, designing, producing and researching in addition to practical hands-on experiences in the classroom.
 Our students win awards in state and national competitions, and engage in meaningful internships.

 Courses, Course Descriptions & Four-Year Plan

 The courses for the 67-hour visual communication major include such subject areas as rhetoric, statistics, writing for the media, photography, graphic design, advanced advertising, corporate communication, consumer behavior, marketing principles, persuasive speaking, and intercultural communication.

-View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the visual communication program at Spring Arbor University in the visual communications catalog taken from the undergraduate catalog.
+View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the visual communication program at Spring Arbor University in the undergraduate catalog.

 The study of communication will help you develop useful skills in such fields as ministry, mass media, theatre, business, government and social services.
 Graduates of the program go on to careers as Motion Graphic Artists, Marketing Designers, Studio Managers, Content Creators, Marketing Directors, Audio Engineers, Stage Directors, Corporate Recruiters, Professors, and more.

 To learn more about how Spring Arbor helps its graduates prepare for a career, visit our career development section.